fbpx

 If you don’t believe me, check out the great video our great Fitness Lying Down Coach/Nutritionist, Megan Berner shares below as well as some research that I wish more people would acknowledge!
 “The front squat was as effective as the back squat in terms of overall muscle recruitment, with significantly less compressive forces and extensor moments.
 The results suggest that front squats may be advantageous compared with back squats for individuals with knee problems such as meniscus tears, and for long-term joint health.”
 (A biomechanical comparison of back and front squats in healthy trained individuals)

-Don’t miss 30% off our Ultimate Sandbags, Online Certifications/Courses, and DVRT workout programs with code “save30now” HERE!
+Don’t miss 30% off our Ultimate Sandbags, Online Certifications/Courses, and DVRT workout programs (like Cory’s) with code “fall” HERE!